joneit/tabz/README.md

     </section>
 </div>
 ```

+The outer-most tab panel needs to be sized.
+This is not necessary for inner tab panel.

 The following, called after page load, will instantiate an single object to service all the `.tabz` panels above.